Scottw1105/Underdog-Results-Extract/README.md

 ![Download image](readme_img/options_click.png)

-6. Enter the date/slate you'd like to start at and date/slate to get the extract up until.
+6. Enter the date/slate you'd like to start at and date/slate to get the extract until(inclusive).
 This must be in the same format as it's seen on the website.
 Click `Save`.
 You'll see a notification that you're settings have been updated.

 Example: